anima-wg/constrained-6tisch-anima-dtls-join-proxy/draft-vanderstok-anima-constrained-join-proxy.md

 Sandeep Kumar, Sye loong Keoh, and Oscar Garcia-Morchon are the co-authors of the draft-kumar-dice-dtls-relay-02.
 Their draft has served as a basis for this document.
 Much text from their draft is copied over to this draft.

 # Changelog

+## 01 to 02

+   * extended the discovery section
+   * removed inconsistencies from the the flow diagrams
+   * Improved readability of the examples.
+   * stateful configurations reduced to one

 ## 00 to 01